13 Best foot Blister Treatment Kits Tested & Compared

 There is a multitude of products available to treat blisters and the pain they cause.
 Bandages aren’t your only option.
 Read below to see what other products are available to treat blisters:

 Moleskin is a type of felt that has an adhesive side.
 It comes in small, square sheets or in rolls, and can be cut to size.
 Moleskin acts like a second skin, protecting the area over which it is applied.
 It allows the athlete to resume normal activities without any form of discomfort.
 When moleskin is properly applied, it distributes pressure away from the blister to help ease pain and discomfort.

-- Measure the moleskin against the blister and cut two pieces of moleskin larger than the blister.
+- Cut two pieces of moleskin that are both larger than the blister.

 - Apply the piece of moleskin with the hole, making sure the blister is inside the hole.

 Long distance hikers and runners will often advocate using superglue for on-the-go blister healing.
 The superglue heals the blisters by creating a bond between the roof of the blister and the skin underneath the blister.
 This creates a protective shell around the blister that reduces the risk of infection.
 If you do choose to use Superglue, make sure you thoroughly clean the blister before applying Superglue and be ready for some stinging.

 Another popular method for both treatment and prevention of blisters is duct tape.
 However, duct tape is not breathable and it does form creases and wrinkles which can cause further irritation.
 If you do decide to use duct tape, make sure to place a clean, non-stick pad on the blister before applying the tape.